solaranamnesis/plutarch/on-face-appears-moon/full-text-english.md

 reaches us in a feeble and exhausted stream, because the force is dispersed in the reflexion."

 XVII.
-Here Sylla broke in:— "All these things no doubt Sylla. have their probabilities ; but the strongest point on the other side was either explained away or it escaped our comrade's attention : which was it ? "
+Here Sylla broke in:--- "All these things no doubt Sylla. have their probabilities ; but the strongest point on the other side was either explained away or it escaped our comrade's attention : which was it ? "